Julio-Gatti/Academy2021Assignment/README.md

 Star.cs - Spawns in with an obstacle, and an offset to suit that obstacle.

-ColorSwitcher.cs - The colorSwicher.
-Tells the ball to change to a random color.
+ColorSwitcher.cs - Tells the ball to change to a random color.

 Obstacle.cs - Moves and/or rotates.
 Has attached child obstacleTriggers.
 Despawns if already passed by the player.